Farmstead cheese is produced using milk from the farmer’s own herd, on the farm where the animals are raisedAmerican Cheese Society

 Monitoring The Process

-Ben adds mozzarella curd to the cooker to melt.
-He then checks the stretchiness of the melted curd before it’s formed into whips.
+They then add mozzarella curd to the cooker to melt and check the stretchiness of the melted curd before it’s formed into whips.

 The whips are cut and dropped into a saltwater brine, adding flavor and cooling the individual pieces of cheese.